 Tom Bradley learned to voice his opinion at an early age.
 With 8 kids in the family, you better speak up or you’ll miss your share of the biscuits and the discussion going around the table.
 And while singing wasn’t allowed at the dinner table, no subject was off limits for family argumen…um, talks.

-Over 30 years ago, Tom and his high school honey, Dynamite Deb, left home and started a life raising three kids and sharing the story with the whole World through Radio.
+Four decades ago, Tom and his high school honey, Dynamite Deb, left home and started a life raising three kids and sharing the story with the whole World through Radio.
 The stations and formats have changed over the years (Country, Soft Rock, Polka?), but Tom’s appetite for creating that intangible Radio magic hasn’t.

 The self-proclaimed Governor of Mid-Missouri has a ridiculous love for Columbia and a devotion to its causes.
 When he isn’t with his grand kids or hosting one of his many festivals (MO Beer Fest, MeatPalooza, Bacon & Bourbon), you’ll find him sneaking away on his Harley and heading out with his fly rod to soak up a heaping helping of his beloved Missouri.

 Aaron ‘Foxy’ Fox has had between 20-25 jobs all told in Jefferson City and Columbia over the last 18 (?!) years but the one thing that keeps calling him back like a siren song is Radio.
 The bug first bit him while attending the University of Missouri’s Journalism School and realizing television was just too much darn work.

 Sports radio was where Foxy cut his teeth and he worked his way up from doing 30-second stories on Columbia College volleyball to running his own sports radio station.
 But on that path, he became a Fox-of-all-trades; doing news updates, sports updates, on-air DJ work and live broadcasts.
 In one form or another, Foxy has been on just about every radio station in Mid-Missouri.